-Figure 1: Shown is a cut-away view of the electrolyte and colloidal particle corresponding to $\sigma = -6$ and $C_m = 8$ with counterions with +2 charge (orange) and coions with -1 charge (blue).
-Strong correlations are exhibited, where counterions and coions form clusters and chains throughout the electrolyte and condensed layers near the walls and colloidal particle surface.
-For clarity the channel walls are not shown.
+Figure 1: Analyte Particle Confined within a Nanochannel.
+We consider an electically neutral electrolyte at the level of individual finite sized ions.
+Shown is a cut-away view of the electrolyte and analyte particle corresponding to $\sigma = -6$ and $C_m = 8$ with counterions with +2 charge (orange) and coions with -1 charge (blue).
+Strong correlations are exhibited where counterions and coions form clusters and chains throughout the electrolyte and layers near the wall and analyte particle surface.

-To handle the long range Coulumb interactions we use the Particle-Particle Particle-Mesh (PPPM) approach [25, 47] as implemented in LAMMPS [46].
-For the nanochannel with slit geometry we use a variant of the PPPM method which uses periodic boundary conditions in the xy-directions [66].
-This method has been extended to allow the simulated system to have a net charge within the slab interior [5] which we utilize in our simulations.
-Our overall system is electrically neutral with the electrostatics of channels with charged walls handled using our approach discussed in Section 2.1.1.
+To handle the long range Coulumb interaction we use the Particle-Particle Particle-Mesh (PPPM) approach [23, 43] as implemented in LAMMPS [42].
+For the nanochannel with slit geometry we use a variant of the PPPM method which uses periodic boundary conditions in the xy-directions [60].
+To account for the surface charge σ of the analyte particle we use Gauss' Law [17] allowing us to use a point charge Q_0 at the center-of-mass with $Q_0 = 4\pi R^2 \sigma$, where R is the radius of the particle.